SAFRAN-LAB/Quadrature/README.md

 Quadrature
 ==========

-Collection of one dimensional quadratures
+Collection of one dimensional quadratures.